-6.21 Support will depend on the circumstances of each case and the needs of the child, it may include completion of risk assessments to support children to remain in school whilst safeguarding other children and the victim, delivery of early intervention in respect of HSB and/or referral to The Harbour Centre Sexual Assault Referral Centre (SARC) where a pupil discloses a rape, an attempted rape or a serious sexual assault whether this has happened recently or in the past.
-The assault does not have to have taken place in Norfolk but the victim must live in Norfolk to access support.
+6.21 Support will depend on the circumstances of each case and the needs of the child, it may include completion of risk assessments to support children to remain in school whilst safeguarding other children and the victim, delivery of early intervention in respect of HSB and/or referral to The Harbour Centre Sexual Assault Referral Centre (SARC) or in Suffolk to The Ferns-Suffolk where a pupil discloses a rape, an attempted rape or a serious sexual assault whether this has happened recently or in the past.
+The assault does not have to have taken place in Norfolk, but the victim must live in Norfolk to access support from The Harbour Centre.
 The SARC also has a 24/7 helpline 01603 276381 if pupils or staff need to speak to a Crisis Worker for help & advice.
 Referral forms can be found on The Harbour Centre website.
+The number for The Ferns- Suffolk is 0300 123 5058.